The President Kennedy Assassination

 A brief reminder of the main facts:

 At 12:30 p.m. the shooting rang out.
 One of the motorcycle policemen of the presidential motorcade, Marrion Baker, noticed a bunch of pigeons which took flight above the TSBD, and thereby thought that the shots were fired from the top of this building.
-He immediately parked his motorbike near the TSBD and reached the hall of this building at top speed.
-There, he met the TSBD manager, Roy Trully, with whom he went up to the 2th floor where he saw, in the lunchroom, a man who had come to buy a Coke from the soda machine.
+He immediately parked his motorbike near the TSBD and reached this building at top speed.
+There, he met the TSBD manager, Roy Trully, with whom he went up to the second floor where he saw a man who had come to buy a Coke from the soda machine.

 This man was Lee Harvey Oswald.